TheSpeshalPlatoon/.github/profile/README.md

 ## 📖 License
 ✔️ Modify this mod/mission.
-✔️ Redistribute this mod in part or whole privately / within a unit.
+✔️ Redistribute this mod/mission in part or whole privately / within a unit.
-✔️ Redistribute this mod in part or whole publicly with credits linking to this page.
+✔️ Redistribute this mod/mission in part or whole publicly with credits linking to this page.
-❌ Port this mod in part or whole to games other than ArmA.
+❌ Port this mod/mission in part or whole to games other than ArmA.
-❌ Use this mod for commercial purposes.
+❌ Use this mod/mission for commercial purposes.